Public Records Act Basics

 Each agency is obligated to “publish and maintain a current list containing every law, other than those listed [in the PRA] that the agency believes exempts or prohibits disclosure of specific information or records of the agency” (RCW 42.56.070(2)).

-Some agencies, like Prosser and Port of Kingston, publish their own list; others, like Clallam County and Issaquah, adopt by reference MRSC’s list of exemptions found in Appendix C of MRSC's Public Records Act publication.
+Some agencies, like Prosser (Municipal Code Sec.
+1.30.060) and Port of Kingston (PR Policy Appendix A), publish their own list; others, like Issaquah (Municipal Code Sec.
+1.28.090), adopt by reference MRSC’s list of exemptions found in Appendix C of MRSC's PRA publication.
 The Code Reviser’s Office also annually publishes a list of exemptions contained in the RCW, which can be accessed on the Attorney General’s Sunshine Committee webpage.

 Step 4: Maintain an Index